Riksou/Riksou/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on some cool Python project.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python and JavaScript.
 - 📫 How to reach me: [Twitter](https://twitter.com/RiksDeveloper)